 Additional tracks are available for embedding on Bandcamp.

-Read the Boston Globe profile on JPR’s Grateful Dead guitar workshops, and watch the video here.
+- Boston Globe feature on JPR’s Grateful Dead guitar workshops (watch the video below)

 Jeffrey Pepper Rodgers’ songs ring true and new.
 Spot-on work from an American wordsmith.